-When is an archaeological assessment required?
+When is an biodiversity survey and report required?

-An archaeological assessment should include the following information:
+A biodiversity survey and report should include the following information:

 How do I submit an archaeological assessment?